enricostara/kotlin-cli-chat/README.md

 # kotlin-cli-chat
-A Kotlin opinionated reference for Java developers.
+A personal Kotlin guide for Java developers.

 A simple chat with command-line interface only to collect what I have found effective in Kotlin language